tneulinger/UCN/README.md

      include the desired material.
 For example "MyGizmo_Nickel.STL".
 See materials/ directory for list of implemented materials and names.
   2. Convert STL files to GDML files.
 This will produce a mySimulation.gdml file in addition to .gdml files for all your model parts.
-For example, in models/ directory...
+(Warning: the GDML parser will complain because of the '.' in the file name.)
+For example, in the models directory...
       ```
       $ mkdir mySimulation
       $ cd mySimulation
       $ cp all/your/STL/files ./
-      $ python ../../stl_gdml.py mySimulation ./*.STL
+      $ python path/to/stl_gdml.py mySimulation ./*.STL
       ```
   3. Run the application.
 In build/ directory...
      ```